javiserna/APO_Echelle_reduce/readme.md

 ## Caveats

 - **Continuum flattening** Some basic tools are included, but they require user tuning through trial and error for the polynomial order.
-For instance, aesop repository allow us to fit and remove the blaze function of each spectral order and merge all on 1D spectra.
+For instance, aesop repository allow us to fit and remove the blaze function of each spectral order and merge all into a 1D normalized spectrum.
 Please see aesop_fitting.py.